-Qvinci does offer currency conversions for QuickBooks Desktop syncing locations.
-Qvinci utilizes XE for currency conversions.
-An average daily conversion rate is applied to each transaction based upon its transaction date in QuickBooks.
+Qvinci does offer currency conversions for QuickBooks Desktop and Online Entities.
+Qvinci utilizes XE.com for currency conversions.
+Conversion rates are applied to each transaction based upon its transaction date in QuickBooks.
 The user does not have the ability to set a desired conversion rate.
 This is derived directly from XE.

-AR, AP, Sales by Customer and Expense by Vendor reports may all be run on Locations comprising the same home currency.
-Co-mingling of Locations for these reports is not available since currency conversions do not take place.
+A/R Aging Summary, A/P Aging Summary, Sales by Customer and Expense by Vendor reports may all be run on Entities with the same home currency.
+Co-mingling of Entities for these reports is not available since currency conversions do not take place.

-Profit & Loss Data: The P&L data undergoes a currency conversion based on the average daily rate from XE.
+Profit & Loss - QuickBooks Desktop Only: The P&L data undergoes a currency conversion based on the average daily rate from XE.
 The XE rate for each day is then applied to all transactions in the QuickBooks Desktop file, for that specific day.
 Each day's transactions may likely have a different conversion rate.

-Balance Sheet Data: The Balance Sheet data undergoes the average daily rate available, as of the day you run the report.
-Therefore, if you run a report on 1/5/2016 for the date range of "Last Calendar Year", the conversion rate used would be the average rate found in XE on 1/5/2016 (the day you ran the report).
+Balance Sheet Data - same for QuickBooks Online and desktop: The Balance Sheet data undergoes conversion using the average daily rate based upon the last day of the reporting period that the report is run for.
+Therefore, if you run a report on 1/5/2019 for the date range of "Last Calendar Year", the conversion rate used would be the average rate found in XE on 12/31/2018 (the last date in the reporting period).

 Currency Conversions for Other Accounting Systems

-Qvinci does not offer currency conversions for other accounting systems syncing into the dashboard:
+Qvinci does not offer currency conversions for other accounting systems.

 Xero: No currency conversion will take place for Xero files.
-It is suggested that all AccountRight files be segregated into their own Qvinci Company.
-Furthermore it is necessary that only files with the same home currency exist within the same Qvinci Company.
+It is suggested that Xero files only sync to a Qvinci Client/Company with the same home currency.

 AccountRight: No currency conversion will take place for AccountRight/MYOB files.
-It is suggested that all AccountRight files be segregated into their own Qvinci Company.
-Furthermore it is suggested that only AccountRight files with the same home currency exist within the same Qvinci Company, however it is not necessary.
+It is suggested that all AccountRight files sync to a Qvinci Client/Company with the same home currency.
 AccountRight will still sync and report in a consolidated manner with other currency files.
 However, AccountRight data will undergo no currency conversion when comingling with other currency files in Qvinci.

 Excel: No currency conversion will take place for Excel syncing locations.
 Financial data will be displayed in Qvinci as it comes from the Excel file.
 Excel locations need not be segregated to their own Qvinci Company so long as the financial data shares the same home currency as the other accounting files that exist in the Qvinci Company.